Execution modes and processes#

 EXECUTIONS_PROCESS setting and available resources.

-Queue mode is designed for handling very high workloads.
-In this mode you run multiple instances of n8n: one ‘main' instance coordinates, and other ‘worker' instances actually process the executions.
+Queue mode is designed for handling high workloads.
+In this mode you run multiple instances of n8n: one main instance is required for triggering some workflows and allowing user access through the UI, while the other worker instances process the executions.
 You can also add dedicated instances to handle incoming webhooks.

 Queue mode requires more setup than